theicfire/vimsheet/index.md

             * restart your terminal and you should see `vim --version` now with `+clipboard`

 ##Plugins
 * The easiest way to make vim more powerful is to use Vintageous in sublime (version 3).
-This gives you Vim mode inside sublime, giving you the best of both world.
+This gives you Vim mode inside sublime.
+I suggest this (or a similar setup with the Atom editor) if you aren't a vim master.
 * Vintageous is great, but there’s a few things you have to do to tame it.
     * Get the [current version](https://github.com/guillermooo/Vintageous) of Vintageous (I last used 3.5.1), and extract it to `~/.config/sublime-text-3/Packages/Vintageous` (or wherever the Packages directory is) (Do not use the package manager; we don’t want compiled python.
 We want to edit the python)
     * edit `Vintageous/Default.sublime-keymap`, and comment out (put `//` in front of lines) the references to certain useful shortcuts that you don’t want Vintageous to overwrite (first check each to see if it’s overwritten)